linneagyllingberg/linneagyllingberg.github.io/_pages/teaching.md

   - /teach.html
 ---

 I started as a teaching assistant during my third year as a bachelor student, and have continued teaching throughout my PhD studies.
-I have.....

 ---
 ### As lecturer and course responsible